 What will I learn?

-This course, now in its thirty-sixth year, aims to provide a large part of the scientific knowledge and understanding needed in fire investigation within the framework of the new relevant legislation.
+This course, now in its 37th year, aims to provide a large part of the scientific knowledge and understanding needed in fire investigation within the framework of the new relevant legislation.

 Example calculations and scientific analyses and case studies will be used by the speakers to demonstrate clearly the application and significance of science principles in fire investigation.